Amami Oshima’s Iconic Wildlife – Amami Rabbit

 Activity Patterns of the Amami Rabbit

 The Amami Rabbit is nocturnal and begins its activities just before dusk when it emerges from its burrow.
-It is rarely seen during the day; in fact, during my time as a guide, I’ve only seen one during daylight hours.
+It is rarely seen during the day.
+In fact, during my time as a guide, I’ve only seen one during daylight hours.
 Its dark fur makes it hard to spot, so extra caution is needed when driving at night.

 Best Time to Spot the Amami Rabbit